Colorado Daily

 The Colorado Daily was a newspaper published in Boulder, Colorado, by Prairie Mountain Publishing Co.
 LLC, a unit of MediaNews Group.
-Its final issue was published on September 17, 2022.The Daily was operated out of the offices of Boulder's Daily Camera newspaper.
+Its final issue was published on September 17, 2022.
+The Daily was operated out of the offices of Boulder's Daily Camera newspaper.
 Originally the student newspaper of the University of Colorado, the Daily became independent in 1970 and underwent several ownership changes since 2001, coming under the control of the Camera, its former competitor, when it was purchased by the E.W.
 Scripps Co. in 2005.
-The newspaper and its website, coloradodaily.com, continud to focus much of their coverage on the university.
+The newspaper and its website, coloradodaily.com, continued to focus much of their coverage on the university.

 First published on September 13, 1892, the Daily has been said to be the oldest free daily newspaper in the U.S. In 2000 and 2001, the newspaper won several national journalism awards for its investigative reporting.

 History 1892-1970

 The Daily was originally named The Silver and Gold and was the student newspaper of the University of Colorado from 1892-1970.
 It was renamed the Colorado Daily in 1953.
 In 1970, it was shut down by the CU board of regents, which had grown displeased with the newspaper's editorial positions, including its opposition to the war in Vietnam.
 The newspaper's staff transformed the Daily into an independent, off-campus operation supported by advertising revenue.

 Under its new structure, the Daily continued to focus much of its coverage on the university as well as the city of Boulder, Boulder County, and state, national and international affairs.
 Distributed daily on weekdays as a free newspaper on the CU-Boulder campus and campuses in Denver, Aurora and Colorado Springs, as well as locations throughout Boulder County, it competed with the Camera for scoops, readership and advertising dollars until 2005.